 The research unit providing this opportunity is not a commercial tourist organisation but a well-organised team of professional research scientists.
 Therefore, as part of a working team, you will also be expected to participate in all activities of the day, including your share of basic domestic duties such as assisting with cooking, cleaning and general maintenance tasks.
 Flexibility is also required with respect to sleeping arrangements, as single bedrooms or sleeping facilities for couples are not usually available.

-For further enquiries or to request a booking form and full project briefing, please email the team at [email protected], including a brief introduction about yourself and where you heard about us.
+For further enquiries or to request a booking form and full project briefing, please email the team at [email protected], including a brief introduction about yourself and where you heard about this internship.